Compare Loan Types:

 If you need more time, you may be able to request an extension, although you will most likely provide more documents, such as a new set of payslips.

 These Three Steps Will Follow

-where an inspection will be performed on your chosen property
+An inspection will be performed on your chosen property.

-which takes place if the property you want to buy meets all the guidelines of the lenders
+Takes place if the property you want to buy meets all the guidelines of the lenders.

-which you will receive and you can either accept or reject
+You will receive an expat home loan offer which you can either accept or reject.

 Overseas Loan FAQ's

 - How Much Can You Really Borrow as an Australian Expat?

 - What About the Interest Rates?